appliedrelevance/epibus/doc/plc_bridge_refactoring_plan.md

 - Noted that the PLCStatus component is showing connection status correctly
 - Identified some expected errors related to legacy API calls that will be addressed in Phase 4
 - The dashboard is fully functional with the new SSE-based implementation

+### 2025-03-28: Phase 4 Implementation Progress
+- Updated App.tsx to use the new useSignalMonitor hook instead of Frappe SocketIO
+- Removed all references to window.frappe.socketio and window.frappe.realtime from App.tsx
+- Removed the Socket.IO script from index.html
+- Fixed build errors related to TypeScript type checking
+- Successfully built the frontend with the new SSE-based implementation
+- Identified that the warehouse dashboard was not appearing in the Frappe server due to build errors
+- Fixed the build process to ensure the dashboard is properly deployed

 ### 2025-03-28: Phase 4 Planning (Remove Legacy Code)
 The final phase of the refactoring plan involves removing all legacy SocketIO-related code and cleaning up the codebase.
 The following tasks need to be completed: